-“As an arts facilitator to children, teens and incarcerated women, I was moved and inspired to create work about women, their history and a voice for their futures.
+“As an arts facilitator to youth and incarcerated women, I was moved and inspired to create work about women, their history and a voice for their futures.
 My art programs promote personal growth, develops life skills through art-making and self- expression.
 How art can serve as a tool for social change, a methodology of building theatre that opens hearts and minds to propel action.”

 Panels, Conferences, Presentations and Activist Projects– HERE